RTEMS/rtems-docs/c_user/task_manager.rst

 **DESCRIPTION:**

 This directive manipulates the execution mode of the calling task.
-A task’s execution mode enables and disables preemption, timeslicing, asynchronous signal processing, as well as specifying the current interrupt level.
+A task's execution mode enables and disables preemption, timeslicing, asynchronous signal processing, as well as specifying the current interrupt level.
 To modify an execution mode, the mode class(es) to be changed must be specified in the